ArturoDent/launch-config/README.md

 [&emsp; ] - Explore support for task arguments.
 [&emsp; ] - Explore generating a command directly from keybindings.
 [&emsp; ] - Provide intellisense for `args` in `keybindings.json`.
-[&emsp; ] - Explore whether compound configuration handling can be stream-lined.
+[ X ] - Explore whether compound configuration handling can be stream-lined.
-[&emsp; ] - Explore whether other compound arguments like `prelaunchTask` and `presentation` can be retrieved on restarts.
+[ X ] - Explore whether other compound arguments like `prelaunchTask` and `presentation` can be retrieved on restarts.

 -------------------------